John Larch

-Early life and military service
+Early life

 John Larch was born Harold Aronin to Jewish parents in Salem, Massachusetts, in 1914.
 Nicknamed "Harry" in childhood, Larch was the younger of two children of Mitchell Aronin and Rose (née Larch) Aronin, both of whom immigrated to the United States from Russian-occupied areas of Poland prior to 1908.
-According to Massachusetts birth registries and federal census records, Mitchell supported his family as a "cutter" in shoe factories.
+According to Massachusetts birth registries and federal census records, Mitchell supported his family as a "cutter" in shoemaking factories.
 By 1920, the Aronins had moved to New York City, where Mitchell continued to work as a shoe cutter.

+Military service

 Larch served four years in the United States Army during World War II, an experience that left him troubled for years after his discharge.
 In a 1965 interview with The Berkshire Eagle, a newspaper in his home state, he shared his views on how military service had affected him personally, especially his difficulties in readjusting to civilian life:What was my hangup then?
 Just about everything.
 I was looking for the four years I had lost in service.
 I was also looking for a rhyme or reason to the mass murders that took place.
 I was looking for the ideals I had once had.
 I was disgusted with the world — a world in which civilians acted as though there hadn't been a worldwide holocaust.